Mthini/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays the contents list of your current directory.
+Script changes the working directory to the user’s home directory.